riceissa/breathing/doc.md

 - Buteyko provides nasal breathing, silent breathing and a theory of air hunger via CO~2~ levels.
 I put it in quotes because this is probably a vast oversimplification of the Buteyko method -- but I only needed this much of the theory.
 - "Alexander Technique" is what I mean by just allowing the breath to happen: smooth, not jerky.
 "Allowing the breath to happen" rather than doing the breath.
 And also making the good breathing a _habit_ rather than "executing techniques" when you need them.
 Make it automatic/autonomic/subconscious/unconscious, rather than conscious/manual -- this one might be two separate things actually (the smooth part, and the unconscious/habit part).
 Some of the Buteyko people also _mention_ this, but it tends to be much more buried and not _emphasized_.
 I think it really needs to be thought of as one of the main components.
 - Capnometry biofeedback is discussed elsewhere in this document, e.g., see the section [The unreasonable effectiveness of capnometers].
+In some sense this one is _also_ part of the Buteyko method, except that the Buteyko community moved away from capnometry after their equipment was destroyed/confiscated.
+So in some sense I am picking and choosing the specific parts of Buteyko that I like, so it's turning out to be less a synthesis and more a distillation.

 # Techniques vs habits